simologos/essex-eportfolio/example/content/research/bigData/index.md

 ## Relational Model and Normalisation

-According to Dwyer (2016), a well-designed database should fulfill several key criteria:
+According to Dwyer (2016), a well-designed database should fulfil several critical criteria:

 1. Efficient Query and Update Processing: The database should be capable of handling queries and updates in a timely manner, providing fast response times to ensure efficient data retrieval and modification operations.

-2. Storage Space Optimization: The database should be designed in a way that minimizes storage requirements, effectively utilizing disk space and minimizing the overall storage footprint.
+2. Storage Space Optimisation: The database should be designed to minimise storage requirements, effectively utilising disk space and minimising the overall storage footprint.

 3. Data Integrity and Anomaly Prevention: The database should enforce data integrity constraints to prevent inconsistencies and anomalies.
-By enforcing rules and constraints, such as referential integrity and entity integrity, the database ensures that data remains accurate, reliable, and consistent.
+The database ensures that data remains accurate, reliable, and consistent by enforcing rules and constraints, such as referential integrity and entity integrity.

-4. Programming Simplicity: The database should be designed to minimize the programming effort required to interact with and utilize the stored data.
-This includes providing user-friendly query languages, intuitive APIs, and efficient data access mechanisms that simplify the development process and reduce programming complexity.
+4. Programming Simplicity: The database should be designed to minimise the programming effort required to interact with and utilise the stored data.
+This includes providing user-friendly query languages, intuitive APIs, and efficient data access mechanisms that simplify development and reduce programming complexity.

 ### Mathematical foundation
-One way to fulfill these criteria is to use the relational model, which forms the foundation of modern database management systems, and is built upon the concept of a relation.
+One way to fulfil these criteria is to use the relational model, which forms the foundation of modern DBMS and is built upon the concept of a relation.
 This model, introduced by Codd (1970), brought about a significant revolution in database management.
-Codd's pioneering work in this area was recognized with the prestigious ACM Turing Award.
+Codd's pioneering work in this area was recognised with the prestigious ACM Turing Award.
 At its core, the relational model is rooted in mathematical principles, particularly the concept of sets.
 A relation, within this model, is a mathematical abstraction that embodies a set of tuples.
 Each tuple represents a row or record in a table and contains a collection of related attribute values.
 The relational approach derives its strength from the formal foundation of the relations theory, ensuring consistency and rigour in data representation and manipulation.
-The relational model is commonly implemented using the Structured Query Language (SQL), which has become a standard for relational database management systems.
+The relational model is commonly implemented using the Structured Query Language (SQL), which has become a standard for relational DBMS.

-In mathematics a set is a distinct, unordered collection of objects, forming a group,
+In mathematics, a set is a distinct, unordered collection of objects forming a group,

 $$
 A = \lbrace 1,2,3,4,5,6\rbrace